 Boots Corner pedestrian and cyclist data collection

-We commissioned a private data collection company to record pedestrian footfall, cyclist counts, number of people sitting down, number of bicycles parked, and number of wheelchairs in the Boots Corner area, on four separate survey weeks:
+In 2018 we commissioned a private data collection company to record pedestrian footfall, cyclist counts, number of people sitting down, number of bicycles parked, and number of wheelchairs in the Boots Corner area, on four separate survey weeks.

-- Survey week 3 (commencing 8 October): after temporary changes were made to the space, including the installation of new benches, planters and bike racks.
+- Survey week 3 (commencing 8 October 2018): after temporary changes were made to the space, including the installation of new benches, planters and bike racks

-- Survey week 4 (commencing 14 November): a second week for after the temporary changes were made to the public space and also following major shop openings along the High Street.
+- Survey week 4 (commencing 12 November 2018): a second week for after the temporary changes were made to the public space and also following major shop openings along the High Street

 These survey weeks were chosen to fall outside of school holidays.
-We also looked to avoid major town events, but this just wasn’t possible.
-However, this shows the nature of our thriving town - events were taking place across all four weeks where data was collected.
+We also looked to avoid major town events, but this wasn't possible for all survey weeks and this reflects the nature of our thriving town.
 A narrative for the weeks’ selection has been provided below.

 We're using this data to acknowledge how the Boots Corner trial restrictions and changes to the public space at Boots Corner may be affecting pedestrian and cyclist movement in the area.
 How the data was collected and analysed has been detailed below.
 The raw data for each survey week is available via links at the bottom of this webpage.

-Here are the totals for the first four weeks:
+Here are the totals for each survey week:

 |Week 1||14,657 total pedestrian movements|